Phase transitions and polarization switching in quasi-one-dimensional organic ferroelectrics of phenyltetrazole family: MPHTZ

 The field-induced switching from AFE to FE phase is typical for uniaxial antiferroelectrics \cite{Bidaux:1967,toledano:16}.
 At lower temperatures the switching is a first order phase transition.
 With increasing temperature the polarization jump decreases and eventually transforms to a bend in the $P_a(E_a)$ curve (c.f. the $P_b(E_b)$ curves, fig.~\ref{APHTZ-switching}), the bevahior indicative of a presence of the tricritical point.

 This agrees with the $T$-$E_a$ phase diagram presented in fig.~\ref{MPHTZ-switching}.
 This diagram is topologically identical to that of APHTZ for the transverse field $E_b$ (fig.~\ref{APHTZ-switching}).
-However, here the tricritical point occurs closer to $T_{\rm N}$, at 413~K, which agrees with Eq.~(\ref{MPHTZ-tri}), and the values of the switching fields are also overall significantly smaller than those obtained for APHTZ.
-These differences are attributed to the stronger intersublattice interactions assumed for APHTZ and follow directly from Eqs.~(\ref{APHTZ-esw})-(\ref{APHTZ-tri}) and (\ref{MPHTZ-Eswsat})-(\ref{MPHTZ-tri}).
+However, here the tricritical point occurs further from $T_{\rm N}$, at 413~K, which agrees with Eq.~(\ref{MPHTZ-tri}), and the values of the switching fields are also overall larger than those obtained for APHTZ.
+These differences are attributed to the weaker intersublattice interactions in APHTZ, inferred from the smaller energy difference between the states below and above the switching \cite{Horiuchi:2023}, and follow directly from Eqs.~(\ref{APHTZ-esw})-(\ref{APHTZ-tri}) and (\ref{MPHTZ-Eswsat})-(\ref{MPHTZ-tri}).

 Adequacy of the approximations (\ref{MPHTZ-Eswsat})-(\ref{MPHTZ-tri}) is verified in fig.~\ref{MPHTZ-loglog}.
-All conclusions drawn in the previous Section from the similar graph of the switching field for APHTZ remain valid for MPHTZ as well.
+All conclusions drawn in the previous Section from the similar graph of the switching field for APHTZ, Fig.~\ref{APHTZ-loglog}, remain valid for MPHTZ as well.
 The switching field is indeed proportional to the spontaneous order parameter $\eta_0$ and to the intersublattice interaction parameter $J_{12}$ at all temperatures, in accordance with Eqs.~(\ref{MPHTZ-esw}) and (\ref{MPHTZ-tri}).

+Even though the present theory considers only the equilibrium states of the system, and therefore, there is no hysteresis at the first order phase transition switching, we still can draw some conclusions about the stored and recoverable energy densities for the studied crystals, the primary characteristics of a system that potentially can be used for energy storage.
+By definition, these densities are given by the areas between the polarization axis and, respectively, right/left branches of the $P_a(E_a)$ hysteresis loop at $E_a>0$ (forward/backward transitions).
+The area $W=\int E_adP_a$ between the theoretical $P_a(E_a)$ curve and the polarization axis can then serve as the lower and upper limit estimates of the actual stored and recoverable energy densities.

+It is obvious from Fig.~\ref{MPHTZ-switching} that at the same value of the maximal applied field ($E_{max}>E_{sw}$), this area is the largest if there is no significant increase of polarization prior to and after the switching, i.e. the corresponding dielectric permittivity is small, and the switching is just polarization flipping in one of the sublattices.
+In other words, the working temperature should be far from $T_c$ and far from $T^*$, where the permittivity diverges (see the inset to fig.~\ref{APHTZ-switching}).
+We then estimate the optimal recoverable energy density by approximating the $P_a(E_a)$ curve by a step-like increase of polarization from zero to $\Delta P_a=2\mu_a\eta_0/v$ at $E_{sw}$.
+Using Eq.~(\ref{MPHTZ-Eswsat}) we obtain that

+With $\eta_0=0.815$ at 300~K it yields $W=0.966$~J/cm$^3$ for MPHTZ, in a good agreement with the experimental \cite{Horiuchi:2023} stored energy density value 1.044~J/cm$^3$.

+Counterintuitively, $W$ does not depend on the value of the dipole moment $\mu_a$, which is canceled out in the $E_{sw}\Delta P_a $ product.
+Larger intersublattice interactions $J_{12}$ increase $W$, provided that the ratio $J_{12}/J_{11}$ is still small enough for the tricritical point to be far from the working temperature [see Eq. (\ref{MPHTZ-tri})].
+The more the system is ordered at zero field (the closer $|\eta_0|$ is to 1), the larger is $W$.
+Maximal possible $W$ is therefore $W_{max}=-2J_{12}/v$ or 1.45~J/cm$^3$ for a fully ordered MPHTZ.